Please note that this blog post contains affiliate links.

 I often take short trips to see a few new places and to get away from the day to day work and chores.
 It’s nice just to relax in a hotel, take a long bike ride, and enjoy the sites.
 Oh, and did I mention, the food??
 I mean, of course, that’s the most important part.
 At least for me.
 Germany is known for its giant glasses of beer and bratwurst, German sausage.

 To be completely honest, the first hotel I stayed in wasn’t my first choice.
 I found a beautiful castle to stay in.
 But I had to be realistic with myself.
 Am I really going to pay 300 euros (351 USD) per night for a hotel?
 Nope.
-No matter how badly I wanted to stay in that architecture masterpiece, I needed to be honest with myself.
+No matter how badly I wanted to stay in that architectural masterpiece, I needed to be honest with myself.
 There are many better ways I could have spent that money.
 I’m always trying to save money.

 So I settled on a less expensive hotel in Fulda, Hesse, Germany.
 Hesse is a German province known for it’s rolling lush hills and abundance of forests.
 It’s the perfect spot for a nature lover.
 Someone who wants to get away from the brick and mortar life for a moment or two.
 I stayed at the Maritim Hotel Am Schlossgarten.
 I actually really liked it.
 It was my second choice.